wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Although correctness of transactional semantics is guaranteed by holding locks on cache lines till tranaction commit as in SS2PL, this scheme does not often provide high degrees of parallelism.
 There are two reasons.
-First, long running transactions, or transactions working on "hot" data items, are more prone to suffer from frequent aborts, as a single conflict can force them to abort.
+First, long running transactions, or transactions working on "hot" data items, are more prone to suffering from frequent aborts, as a single conflict can force them to abort.
 Second, in the hardware SS2PL scheme, conflicts are resolved by transaction aborts as early as they are detected.
 On one hand, such "eager" conflict detection and resolution mechanism make sure that transactions who violates 2PL will not waste cycles executing the rest of its work, minimizing wastages locally.
 On the other hand, if the "winner" transaction that survives